Scalar field theory: O(N) theory

 using an appropriate O(N)-invariant inner product.
 The theory can also be expressed for complex vector fields, i.e. for $\phi\in\Complex^n$, in which case the symmetry group is the Lie group SU(N).

 Gauge-field couplings

-When the scalar field theory is coupled to in a gauge invariant way to the Yang–Mills action, one obtains the Ginzburg–Landau theory of superconductors.
+When the scalar field theory is coupled in a gauge invariant way to the Yang–Mills action, one obtains the Ginzburg–Landau theory of superconductors.
 The topological solitons of that theory correspond to vortices in a superconductor; the minimum of the Mexican hat potential corresponds to the order parameter of the superconductor.